Population Ethics

 N = number of persons; Q = average well-being level; α = critical level; f() = strictly increasing and strictly concave function with a horizontal asymptote

 Impersonal theories imply that creating an additional person with a (sufficiently) good life makes the world better, other things being equal.42 However, some people reject this implication.
-They say that there are no moral reasons to bring into existence additional people—at least no reasons based on the well-being these people would enjoy if created.
-Jan Narveson put this idea in slogan form: “We are in favour of making people happy, but neutral about making happy people”.43 Person-affecting views of population ethics attempt to capture this intuition of neutrality, and are especially common among non-consequentialists.44
+They say that there are no moral reasons to bring additional people into existence—at least no reasons based on the well-being these people would enjoy if created.
+Jan Narveson put this idea in slogan form: “We are in favor of making people happy, but neutral about making happy people”.43 Person-affecting views of population ethics attempt to capture this intuition of neutrality, and are especially common among non-consequentialists.44

 To this end, standard person-affecting views accept the person-affecting restriction: